grafana/tempo/docs/sources/tempo/operations/best-practices.md

 A **span attribute** is a key/value pair that exposes context for the span that it exists within.
 For example, if the span deals with calling another service via HTTP, it could include the HTTP URL (maybe as the span attribute key `http.url`) and the HTTP status code returned (as the span attribute `http.status_code`).
 Span attributes can consist of varying, non-null types.

 Unlike a span attribute, a **resource attribute** is a key/value pair that is concerned around the context of the manner in which the span was collected.
-For example, this could a set of resource attributes concerning a Kubenetes cluster, in which case you may see resource attributes such as `k8s.namespace`, `k8s.container_name`, `k8s.cluster`, etc.
+For example, this could a set of resource attributes concerning a Kubernetes cluster, in which case you may see resource attributes, for example: `k8s.namespace`, `k8s.container_name`, and `k8s.cluster`.
 These can also include information on the libraries that were used to instrument the spans for a trace, or any other infrastructure information.

 For more information, read the [Attribute and Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md) sections in the OpenTelemetry specification.